Birmingham City University

 The audience for this event would be the students itself, and the staff of the University, football fans, and technology enthusiastic.

 We had big ideas for an installation and we wanted to make very bright and vivid as World Cup should be.

 We knew that most of people are watching football during the World Cup season and we would use that as our advantage point to make a remarkable exhibition.

 I wanted to give something that the people that were visiting the exhibition could take home with and learn about the World Cup in Brazil.
 My idea was to produce a pocket magazine that had information about the games, and the geolocation of where the stadiums were being build.

 Another design piece I have produced for the exhibition was the a 3D model of one of the World Cup stadiums of Brazil, so the visitors after scan the bar code and take a 360 look at the World Cup stadiums of Brazil.

 Junaio was the technology used to scan and read the data from the map.

 The way it works is after creating a 3D model to be used, it is possible to track a surface with a software called Toolbox, which will generate floating points to be used as reference and guide for your 3D model.

 In order to link everything to work together, all you have to do is send your model to a Junaio server, where your models will be hosted and a bar code for public access will be created.

-The football stadium in the video was used in the World Cup Exhibition poster in conjuction with Junaio software to give a 360 look around one of the stadiums of Brazil.
+The football stadium in the video was used in the World Cup Exhibition booklet, as a 3D Augmented asset in conjunction with Junaio software to give a 360 look around one of the stadiums of Brazil.